suyunlei/UMS/index.md

 ---

-We are committed to identifying and addressing issues in urban spaces such as poor spatial experiences, lack of equity, and inefficient resource allocation.
-Guided by the principle of human-centered design, we employ quantitative methods to explore and evaluate strategies for urban renewal, with the goal of enhancing the experiences and overall quality of life for city residents.
+We aim to identify and address critical challenges in urban spaces, such as inequitable access, inefficient resource allocation, and poor spatial experiences.
+Guided by principles of human-centered and sustainable design, we develop evidence-based strategies for urban renewal and quality of life improvement.

+## Our Research

+---

+Our research encompasses quantitative urban morphology, spatial analysis of cities, public space evaluation, and the development of novel digital tools for urban governance and design.
+We place strong emphasis on interdisciplinary approaches and open data, enabling robust, actionable insights for practitioners and communities alike.
-UMS advocates for inclusive participation and collaborative innovation.
-We engage with a wide range of stakeholders—including urban residents, policymakers, planning and design professionals, and developers—to understand diverse perspectives and reshape urban environments that are more equitable, livable, resilient, and sustainable.
+UMS values inclusivity, collaboration, and innovation.
+We actively engage with residents, policymakers, planning professionals, and developers to co-create urban environments that are equitable, livable, and resilient.
+We invite you to explore our latest research outputs and meet the team behind UMS.

 <div style="display: flex; justify-content: center; gap: 20px; margin-top: 30px;">
   <div style="width: 165px;">